Getting Married in Australia

-For some couples, it can help to create a more relaxed approach to the day, but many couples prefer to NOT to have a rehearsal, so they can “experience it all for the first time” on the day.
+For some couples, it can help to create a more relaxed approach in the lead up to the big day, but many couples prefer to not to have a rehearsal, so all the feelings + emotions can experienced for the first time on the actual wedding day.

 I will also provide a Statutory Declaration of No Legal Impediment at this time.